 Inner Core 0%

-I saw a guy a few months back on a bus, sitting next to his mother.
-He must have been in his early twenties, and he was sitting down taking as less space as possible, keeping his head always down, projecting his own major self-esteem issue for the world to see.
-The mother was just your average entitled Diva, and I really felt sorry for that guy, since in terms of confidence he was the lowest I’ve seen all my life.
+I saw a guy a few months back on the bus, sitting next to his mother.
+He must have been in his early twenties, and he was sitting taking as less space as possible, keeping his head always down, and projecting his own major self-esteem issue for the world to see.
+The mother was just your average entitled Diva, and I really felt sorry for that guy, since in terms of confidence he was the lowest I’ve seen in all my life.

 Inner Core 10%

-Ok-ish with their close friends, but outgoing interactions with strangers are mainly limited to the Internet.
+Ok-ish with close friends, but outgoing interactions with strangers are mainly limited to the Internet.

 Inner Core 20%

-Getting better, able to talk to a variety of people in real life, still extremely shy and with major issues in saying “no” to people.
+Getting better already, able to talk to a variety of people in real life, but still extremely shy and with major issues in saying “no” to people.

 Inner Core 30%

-Up to this level, it’s all about submissiveness holding people back, since low-status behaviour is pretty much absent considering that these guys are so scared of the judgement other people have of them.
-Starting from next level,
+Up to this level, it’s all about submissiveness holding people back, since low-status behaviour is pretty much absent considering that these guys are so scared of other people’s judgement.

 Inner Core 40%